kata-containers/kata-containers/install/docker/opensuse-docker-install.md

-# Install Docker for Kata Containers on openSUSE Leap
+# Install Docker for Kata Containers on openSUSE Leap/Tumbleweed

 > **Note:**
 >